POSTED BY June 15, 2012 COMMENTS (292)ON

 This is a little old news.
 RBI has finally abolished Prepayment charges or penalty on home loans with floating interest rates.
 Borrowers can now transfer to new lender which provides them less interest rates without paying any kind of charges or penalty.
 Damodaran Committee on customer service in banks, RBI) has been observed that banks have been unfair in asking for charges when home loan borrowers want to switch to some other lender with lesser interest rates.
 Now if you prepay the loan from your own sources or through another lender, you only pay the outstanding loan amount.

-Here are the excerpts from the circuler from RBI on abolistion of fore-closure charges/pre-payment penalty
+Here are the excerpts from the circular from RBI on abolition of fore-closure charges/pre-payment penalty

 2. In this context, attention is invited to paragraphs 81 to 83 of the Monetary Policy Statement 2012-13 announced on April 17, 2012 with regard to home loans on floating interest rates.
 The Committee on Customer Service in Banks (Chairman: M. Damodaran) had observed that foreclosure charges levied by banks on prepayment of home loans are resented upon by home loan borrowers across the board especially since banks were found to be hesitant in passing on the benefits of lower interest rates to the existing borrowers in a falling interest rate scenario.
 As such, foreclosure charges are seen as a restrictive practice deterring the borrowers from switching over to cheaper available source.